Williston State College: Academics

 WSC offers transfer programs leading to Associate in Arts (AA) and Associate in Science (AS) degrees.
 Students can complete the first two years of many majors and transfer with junior status to most four-year colleges and universities.

 In addition, the Associate in Applied Science (AAS) degree, the Program Certificate (PC), and the Certificate of Completion (COC) are awarded to students completing career-technical programs.
 Students receiving career-technical training may continue at a four-year college or university, earning an advanced degree.

 Athletics

-The athletic teams for Williston State College nicknamed the "Tetons".
-Williston State College has 5 teams that compete in the NJCAA, those sports are Men's and Women's Basketball, Women's Volleyball, Men's Baseball, and Women's Fastpitch Softball which they compete in the Mon-Dak Conference.
-WSC also has Men's Hockey which competes at the ACHA D2 level as an independent team in the West Region.
+The athletic teams for Williston State College are nicknamed the "Tetons".
+Williston State College has 5 teams that compete in the National Junior College Athletic Association (NJCAA), those sports are Men's and Women's Basketball, Women's Volleyball, Men's Baseball, and Women's Fastpitch Softball which they compete in the Mon-Dak Conference.
+WSC also has Men's Hockey which competes at the American Collegiate Hockey Association (ACHA) D2 level as an independent team in the West Region.